Arabic Course Descriptions for Adults

 Explain a viewpoint on a topical issue giving the advantages and disadvantages of various options.

-This course introduces Bank Al Rayan participants to the basics of the Qatari dialect for everyday communication.
-It focuses on practical vocabulary, greetings, and essential expressions in real-life situations.
-Learners will develop listening, speaking, and interaction skills through role play, games, and authentic activities.
-The course also familiarizes learners with Arabic letters and key customer-related terms in banking contexts.
+This course introduces learners to the basics of the Gulf (Qatari) dialect used in everyday communication.
+It focuses on practical vocabulary, common greetings, and essential expressions for real-life situations.
+Participants will build their listening, speaking, and interaction skills through role-play, games, and real-life activities.
+The course also introduces the Arabic alphabet and basic communication phrases commonly used in daily life.

 Prerequisites: